 Are animals like this meant to be cuddled and fawned over for photos?
-Probably not, but could you really resist that face (be honest)?
+Probably not, but how could you resist that face?
 These animals, in particular, were raised by humans and this is what they know.
 From what I saw, they were so distracted with food and toys they barely noticed there were even people around.
 It’s their norm, and they didn’t appear to be any worse off because of it.
 That said; people have strong opinions about animal experiences.
 If you’re thinking about participating in any form of animal tourism, do your homework and decide for yourself whether you believe is right.

 Special thanks to Visit Myrtle Beach and Myrtle Beach Safari for providing this experience.
 All photos belong to Myrtle Beach Safari.
 All opinions are my own.

 Like It?
 Pin It!